 Often developers only consider social media marketing after their device is complete and ready for the market.
-However, social media channels can help you create an online hype, connect with likeminded individuals, and build an online network, as well as promote your product and brand for free.
+However, using social media for your product launch can help to build hype, connect with likeminded individuals, and build an online network, as well as promote your product and brand for free.

 The biggest issues start-ups have with this is time and fear.
 You want to build an audience, but don’t want to give too much behind the scenes info away.
 Social media presence takes time, and the thought of adding something else to your long list of to-dos and the possibility of it not growing is the last thing you need.